mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Poisoned #

 Something wrong has gotten into the character’s body, and it’s going to mess them up until it works its way through.
 This status has a damage code after it, with a number and an indication for either Physical or Stun damage.
-At the end of each combat round when this status exists, the character must take the damage, Toughness does not apply.
+At the end of each combat round when this status exists, the character must take the damage.
 The damage decreases by 1 each round.
 Antidotes, both physical and magical, can remove this status.

 #### Prone